 d.
 Dependencies/relationships with other areas of this report or external efforts

-This topic provides recommendations about the PICDRP, the dispute resolution process associated with Registry Voluntary Commitments (RVCs) and mandatory Public Interest Commitments (PICs).
+This topic provides recommendations about the PICDRP, the dispute resolution procedure associated with Registry Voluntary Commitments (RVCs) and mandatory Public Interest Commitments (PICs).
 RVCs and PICs are discussed further under Topic 9: Registry Voluntary Commitments / Public Interest Commitments.

 Deliberations and Recommendations: String Contention Resolution